mikeott/wp-system/readme.md

 Easily spot issues with your WordPress environment and server settings.

-**Note 1:** This plugin is now [hosted at the official WordPress repo](https://wordpress.org/plugins/wp-system/) and is actively maintained.
+**Note 1:** This plugin is now [hosted at the official WordPress repo](https://wordpress.org/plugins/wp-system/), has more detail and will be actively maintained.
 Future maintenance and updates will be carried out there.

 **Note 2:** If you still want to use this version of the plugin, it comes with absolutelty no warranty of any kind and will not be updated.
 Use at your own risk.